civilKaos82/ruby-drill-the-self-keyword-challenge/README.md

 ```
 *Figure 5*.
 Defining a class method within the body of the class definition, using the keyword `self`.

-To demonstrate this, let's perform an additional refactor.
-Rather than defining the class method `.create_multiple` explicitly on the object `Dog`, let's define it on `self` (see Figure 5).
+To demonstrate this, perform an additional refactor.
+Rather than defining the class method `.create_multiple` explicitly on the object `Dog`, define it on `self` (see Figure 5).
 As with our previous refactor, our tests should continue to pass.
 After all, in this example, `self` is pointing to the object `Dog`.

 ### Release 2:  When Defining a Module